 Akers Biosciences, Inc. is offering shares of its common stock in an initial public offering.
 Currently, our common stock is traded on the AIM market of the London Stock Exchange, or AIM, under the symbol AKR.L.
 Shares traded under the AKR.L symbol are deemed to be unrestricted by the AIM market.
-On November 18, 2013 we announced 1-for-156 reverse stock split of our outstanding common stock that became effective on AIM on November 22, 2013 (the "Reverse Stock Split").
+On November 18, 2013 we announced 1-for-156 reverse stock split of our outstanding common stock that became effective on AIM on November 22, 2013.
 At present, there is a very limited market for our common stock in the AIM market.
-We intend to continue trading on AIM upon completion of this offering and will apply to list our common stock on The NASDAQ Capital Market under the symbol "AKER".
+Our common stock has been approved for listing on The NASDAQ Capital Market under the symbol "AKER".
 We will offer our common stock at a price of \$5.50 per share.